AmmarMian/qanat/docsrc/usage/running/runner.rst

 * The **submit_template** is a name of a template precised in the `.qanat/config.yaml` file
 * The **submit_template** is the path to a YAML file precising the ressources and needed variables.

-If none is provided, a default (`default` name in the config file)
+If none is provided, a default (:code:`default` name in the config file)

-To have an idea how to write a template, you can take inspiration from the templates in the `.qanat/config.yaml` file:
+To have an idea how to write a template, you can take inspiration from the templates in the :code:`.qanat/config.yaml` file:

 .. code:: yaml

     htcondor:
       default:
         +WishedAcctGroup: group_usmb.listic
         getenv: 'true'